On the relative hyperbolicity and manifold structure of certain right-angled Coxeter groups: Geometric structure of right-angled Coxeter groups with planar defining nerves

-\begin{proof}[Proof of Theorem~\ref{thm:graphmanifold}] Since the Bass-Serre tree $\tilde{T}_r$ weakly cover $T_r$, two trees $\tilde{T}_r$ and $T_r$ are bisimilar.
-Also, we can color vertices of $\tilde{T}_r$ using its weakly covering on $T_r$.
-We observe that a vertex of $\tilde{T}_r$ is colored by black if and only if the corresponding Seifert manifold contains a component of the boundary of $Y$.
+We can color vertices of the Bass-Serre tree $\tilde{T}_r$ so that the quotient map $q: \tilde{T}_r\to T_r$ preserves the vertex coloring.
+Moreover, the map $q: \tilde{T}_r\to T_r$ is a week covering.
+Therefore, the trees $\tilde{T}_r$ and $T_r$ are bisimilar.
+(See Definitions \ref{weaklycover} and \ref{bisimilarity1} for the definitions of weak covering and bisimilarity.)
+We observe that a vertex of $\tilde{T}_r$ is colored black if and only if the corresponding Seifert manifold contains a component of the boundary of $Y$.
 Using the proof of Theorem 3.2 in \cite{MR2376814}, we obtain the proof of Theorem~\ref{thm:graphmanifold}. \end{proof}

 \begin{exmp} Let $\Delta$ and $\Delta'$ be flag complexes in Figure \ref{afifthf}.
-It is not hard to see a visual decomposition tree $T_r$ of $\Delta$ is shown in the same figure with the following information.
-Complex $\Delta_{u_1}$ is the suspension of the broken line with three vertices $a_1$, $a_3$, and $a_5$ with two suspension vertices $a_6$ and $a_7$.
-Complex $\Delta_{u_2}$ is the suspension of the broken line with three vertices $a_2$, $a_6$, and $a_7$ with two suspension vertices $a_1$ and $a_3$.
-Complex $\Delta_{u_3}$ is the suspension of the broken line with three vertices $a_4$, $a_6$, and $a_7$ with two suspension vertices $a_3$ and $a_5$.
-Complex $\Delta_{u_4}$ is the suspension of the broken line with three vertices $a_6$, $a_7$, and $a_8$ with two suspension vertices $a_1$ and $a_5$.
-We observe that the vertices $u_2$, $u_3$, and $u_4$ all have weight $2$ and the vertex $u_1$ has weight $3$.
-Therefore by comparing with their degrees, three vertices $u_2$, $u_3$, and $u_4$ are colored by black while $u_1$ is colored by white.
+A visual decomposition tree $T_r$ of $\Delta$ is shown in the same figure with the following information.
+The complex $\Delta_{u_1}$ is the suspension of the broken line with three vertices $a_1$, $a_3$, and $a_5$ with two suspension vertices $a_6$ and $a_7$.
+The complex $\Delta_{u_2}$ is the suspension of the broken line with three vertices $a_2$, $a_6$, and $a_7$ with two suspension vertices $a_1$ and $a_3$.
+The complex $\Delta_{u_3}$ is the suspension of the broken line with three vertices $a_4$, $a_6$, and $a_7$ with two suspension vertices $a_3$ and $a_5$.
+The complex $\Delta_{u_4}$ is the suspension of the broken line with three vertices $a_6$, $a_7$, and $a_8$ with two suspension vertices $a_1$ and $a_5$.
+We note, that the vertices $u_2$, $u_3$, and $u_4$ all have weight $2$ and the vertex $u_1$ has weight $3$.
+By comparing their degrees, the vertices $u_2$, $u_3$, and $u_4$ are colored black while $u_1$ is colored white.